ripple-alpha/ripple-alpha-lib/docs/index.md

 `txFlags.OfferCreate.FillOrKill`: Treat the offer as a Fill or Kill order.

 `txFlags.OfferCreate.Sell`: Treat the offer as a Sell order.
 With `order.direction = 'sell'`, exchange the entire `order.quantity`, even if it means obtaining more than the `order.totalPrice` amount in exchange.
-If using `prepareOrder`, ripple-lib sets this flag for you.
+If using `prepareOrder`, ripple-alpha-lib sets this flag for you.

 ### TrustSet Flags